 Already recognize the problem with your AC unit?
 Call Stephens today!

 Dirt and debris can also build up on the outdoor fan.
-Whether it is a layer of dirt, a defective motor, or the belt has worn out, a problem with the fan can cause improper heat transfer.
+Common air conditioner problems such as a layer of dirt, a defective motor, or a worm out belt may cause issues with the fan.
+This will negatively impact the heat transfer process in your house.
 This will result in warm air, overheating, or even damage to the compressor.

 The Dreaded Compressor